albertjan96/spotifyscreensaver/README.md

 1. Right-click on Desktop, select Personalize, then Lock screen, then Screen saver
 2. Select "Spotify Now Playing Screensaver"
 3. Click on "Settings"
+4. **Enter your Spotify Client ID** (from step 1 above) and click "Save"
-4. Click on "Login with Spotify"
+5. Click on "Login with Spotify"
-5. Your browser will automatically open for Spotify authentication
+6. Your browser will automatically open for Spotify authentication
-6. Log in and grant permission
+7. Log in and grant permission
-7. Close the configuration window
+8. Close the configuration window

 ### Testing the Screensaver